The National Greenhouse and Energy Reporting (NGER) scheme, established by the

 Once you have entered your user name and login details, you will be taken to the Client Portal home screen.
-To access EERS, you need to select the View details under the ‘My Systems’ heading then click the Launch EERS.
+To access EERS, you need to select 'My Systems' tab then click 'EERS'.

-EERS is the system where NGER reports are created and submitted.
-Once you have logged into the client portal and selected the EERS link, you will then be taken to the EERS Home screen (you do not need a separate password to log into EERS).
+EERS is the system used for all reporting under the NGER Scheme.
+EERS allows NGER reporters to prepare and submit their emissions and energy reports.
+Once you have logged into the Client Portal and selected the EERS link via the 'My Systems' tab, you will then be taken to the EERS home screen.
+You do not need a separate username and password to log into EERS.

-From the EERS home screen you can select the appropriate reporting entity (if you have access to more than one organisation's EERS account), and then select the applicable reporting year.
+From the EERS home screen, if you have access to more than one organisation's EERS account you can select the appropriate reporting entity.
+Then select the applicable reporting year.

-To obtain an EERS account, an organisation must first have been registered under the NGER Act (i.e. as a controlling corporation or reporting transfer certificate holder) or have submitted an agreement, under section 22X of the NGER Act, that it is a responsible group member.
+To obtain an EERS account, an organisation must first be registered under the NGER Act as a controlling corporation or reporting transfer certificate holder, or have submitted an agreement under section 22X of the NGER Act that the organisation is a responsible group member.

 If you wish to be added to your organisation's EERS account you need to:

-If your NGER contact person has left your organisation, you need to complete the
+If the NGER contact person has left your organisation, and there is no other person in your organisation that has the Client Portal Manager role, you need to complete the

 documentasset:CER-NGER-CP Addition of a New Contact Person form.

-There are eight different roles which a person can have.
+There are six different EERS roles that a person can have.
 These roles are:

-Each organisation must have an executive officer and an NGER Contact Person at all times (this may or may not be the same person).
+Each organisation must have the NGER Contact person and NGER Executive Officer role at all times.
+This may, or may not be, the same person.

 documentasset:User guide - Self-service EERS User Management via the Client Portal for more information on roles.